anapdh/ror-capstoneproject/README.md

 ### Setup

-To get a local copy and run the this repository follow these simple example steps:
+To get a local copy and run the this repository, follow these simple example steps:

 1. Open your terminal and go to the directory where you want to clone the repository.

 2. Download/clone this repository [GitHub Repository](https://github.com/anapdh/ror-capstoneproject) on your computer: Type `$ git clone https://github.com/anapdh/ror-capstoneproject`.
-(In case you need more help, check out this link [Cloning a GitHub Repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+(In case you need more help, check out this link: [Cloning a GitHub Repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 3. Still in your terminal, use the command `cd` to go to the place where you saved/cloned the repository.
 For example: _Desktop/User/ror-capstoneproject/_.
 You may use the command `ls` to see the files and repositories existent in your current location.

 4. Install the necessary gems to run the project.
-Type `$ bundle install && yarn install`
+Type `$ bundle install && yarn install`.

-5. Now, please run these commands `rails db:create` and `rails db:migrate` to run all the migration for the database and have all tables updated and read to use
+5. Now, please run these commands `rails db:create` and `rails db:migrate` to run all the migration for the database and have all tables updated and read to use.

 Now your environment is ready to run the project.
-Type `rails s`, open your browser and paste `localhost:3000`
+Type `rails s`, open your browser and paste `localhost:3000`.
 ### Run tests
-To run all the testes, typo on your terminal the command `rpsec`
+To run all the testes, typo on your terminal the command `rpsec`.

 ## Author